 Acres for America priorities include:

-The program has far surpassed its original goals.
-Walmart’s commitment aimed to permanently conserve at least one acre of priority wildlife habitat for every developed acre of Walmart Stores’ current and future footprint—an expected total of 138,000 acres—but has exceeded that target.
+The program has far surpassed its original goal to permanently conserve one acre of wildlife habitat for every acre of land developed by Walmart Stores.
+In the first 10 years, the Acres for America program has:

-- Provided nearly $4 million in emergency response funding to protect fish and wildlife that were immediately threatened by the Gulf of Mexico oil spill in 2010 and Hurricane Sandy in 2012;
+- Provided nearly $4 million in emergency response funding to protect fish and wildlife that were immediately threatened by the Gulf of Mexico oil spill in 2010 and Hurricane Sandy in 2012; and,

 - Restored urban lands and habitats and connected youth to the outdoors by investing more than $1.8 million in community-based projects located in New York, Chicago, Los Angeles, San Diego, Denver, Bridgeport, Portland (OR), Albuquerque, and Washington, D.C.